 - Exchange contact information with all involved.
 Also, if possible, secure the contact information of witnesses.

 - Record as much information about the accident as possible, including time, exact location, names of streets, and road conditions.
 Take pictures, if possible.
 All information is good information when it comes to insurance claims.

 - If you smack an unattended vehicle try to locate the owner.
 If unsuccessful leave a note containing your name, address, phone number, and date and time of the accident.

-- If the accident involves injury, death, or damage exceeding $1,000 you must submit a crash report to the Department of Motor Vehicles (DMV) within 72 hours of the mishap.
-This also applies to you if your car was the only vehicle involved and you were injured or topped the $1,000 damage mark.
+- If the accident involves injury, death, or damage exceeding $3,000 you must submit a Crash Report (Form VA-004 ) to the Department of Motor Vehicles (DMV) within 72 hours of the mishap.
+This also applies to you if your car was the only vehicle involved and you were injured or your vehicle was damaged.